Arrival

 We look forward to welcoming you in Copenhagen!
 Before you can collect your keys, please ensure that you have:

-- Packed an ID (passport, drivers license, your official danish residence permit etc.)
+• Brought a valid picture ID with you (passport, drivers license, your official Danish residence permit etc.)

-- Optional: sent an email allowing a friend to pick up keys on your behalf
+• Alternatively if you are not able to pick up your keys in person (Optional): sent an email allowing a friend/mentor etc. to pick up keys on your behalf

-We cannot provide you with your keys if these processes are not complete.
+We cannot hand out your keys if the requirements above are not fulfilled.

 When do I pick up my keys?